blockbusterdev/three-flare-curve/README.md

 ## Features

-- Interactive 3D car models that users can rotate and zoom into.
+- Interactive 3D models that users can rotate and zoom into.
 - Responsive design for seamless use on various devices.
 - Easy navigation and user-friendly interface.